Bull City Staples: Legacy Durham Businesses

 3019 Fayetteville St.

-Have you even had fried chicken 'till you've come to Chicken Hut?
+Have you even had fried chicken 'till you've come to The Chicken Hut?
 This is the epicenter of soul food, serving mac and cheese, collards and the good stuff for over sixty years.

 4711 Hope Valley Rd.